-1 2 2024 NYSAC Fall Seminar Standing Committee on Public Safety 3 Resolution #3 3 4 Resolution #3 5 Resolution in Support of Efforts to Improve Probation and Alternatives to 6 Incarceration in New York State to Protect the Public and Reduce Reliance 7 on Prisons, Jails and Detention 8 9 WHEREAS, county probation departments are an integral part of the Criminal Justice 10 System and operate within the legal framework of the Criminal Procedure Law, the 11 Penal Law and the Family Court Act; and 12 · 13 WHEREAS, it is the mission of probation to protect the community through 14 intervention in the lives of those under supervision by facilitating compliance with court 15 orders and serving as a catalyst for positive change; and 16 17 WHEREAS, State funding for probation was drastically reduced between 1990 and 18 2015 from a 46.5 percent State share in 1990 to less than 10 percent in 2024, putting a huge strain on counties and additional costs to county property taxpayers; and 19 20 riuge strain on counties and additional costs to county property taxpayers, and 21 WHEREAS, at the same time there have been increases in the number of mandated 22 programs and services county probation departments are required to provide, from the 23 1990's where core services of intake, pre-sentence/pre-dispositional investigations and 24 supervision were the norm, to the current enhanced services that are provided by local 25 probation departments including but not limited to the following.
-26 27 Specialized caseloads to handle specific types of individuals such as sex 28 offenders, DWI, mental health, domestic violence and gang members.
-29 Probation departments' involvement with specialized treatment courts 30 (drug, domestic violence, mental health, veterans).
-31 Community service programming.School-based probation officers.
-32 Warrant squads for apprehension and return of offenders.
-33 34 DNA collection.
-35 Ignition interlock device monitoring.
-36 • Expanded pretrial release programs to deal with the increased RUS cases 37 resulting from bail reform.
-38 Expanded electronic monitoring to deal with both bail reform and lack of 39 detention beds caused by increased juvenile crime.
-40 Increased probation officer time to search for specialized detention beds 41 occurring from Raise the Age.

-- Increased administrative tasks that probation staff are now responsible for including populating case management system and various risk assessments. - Increased responsibilities for collections and disbursement of funds in connection with financial obligations including restitution, fines and fees. - Sex offender verification.
+2025 NYSAC Legislative Conference Standing Committee on Public Safety Resolution #3

+Resolution In Support of Efforts to Improve Probation and Alternatives to Incarceration In New York State to Protect the Public and Reduce Reliance on Prisons, Jails and Detention

+WHEREAS, county probation departments are an integral part of the Criminal Justice System and operate within the legal framework of the Criminal Procedure Law, the Penal Law and the Family Court Act; and

+WHEREAS, it is the mission of probation to protect the community through intervention in the lives of those under supervision by facilitating compliance with court orders and serving as a catalyst for positive change; and

+WHEREAS, State funding for probation was drastically reduced between 1990 and 2015 from a 46.5 percent state share in 1990 to less than 10 percent in 2024, putting a huge strain on counties and cost to county property taxpayers; and

+WHEREAS, at the same time there have been increases in the number of mandated programs and services county probation departments are required to provide, from the 1990's where core services of intake, pre-sentence/pre-dispositional investigations and supervision were the norm, to the current enhanced services that are provided by local probation departments including but not limited to the following:

+- Specialized caseloads to handle specific types of individuals such as sex offenders, DWI, mental health, domestic violence and gang members. - Probation departments' involvement with specialized treatment courts (drug, domestic violence, mental health, veterans). - Community service programming. - School-based probation officers. - Warrant squads for apprehension and return of offenders. - DNA collection. - Ignition interlock device monitoring. - Expanded pretrial release programs to deal with the increased RUS cases resulting from bail reform. - Expanded electronic monitoring to deal with both bail reform and lack of detention beds caused by increased juvenile crime. - Increased probation officer time to search for specialized detention beds occurring from Raise the Age. - Increased administrative tasks that probation staff are now responsible for including populating case management system and various risk assessments. - Increased responsibilities for collections and disbursement of funds in connection with financial obligations including restitution, fines and fees. - Sex offender verification. - Administering cognitive behavioral interventions.

-- Administering cognitive behavioral interventions. - Increased training regarding the delivery of evidenced-based programs. - Increased time and cost resulting from new hires completing the basic course for peace officers (BCPO). - Increased protocol for GIVE counties including higher supervision levels and GPS for at least 6 months.
+- Increased training regarding the delivery of evidenced-based programs. - Increased time and cost resulting from new hires completing the basic course for peace officers (BCPO). - Increased protocol for GIVE counties including higher supervision levels and GPS for a minimum of 6 months.

-WHEREAS, the New York State Council of Probation Administrators, representing NYS probation directors, administrators and commissioners, has diligently worked with the New York State Association of Counties (NYSAC) and state leaders to bring more awareness to the important work that Probation does to protect the public.
+WHEREAS, the New York State Council of Probation Administrators, representing NYS probation directors, administrators and commissioners, has diligently worked with the New York State Association of Counties (NYSAC) and state leaders to bring more awareness to the important work that Probation does to protect the public; and

-NOW, THEREFORE, BE IT RESOLVED, that NYSAC supports proposals put forward by the Governor to immediately enact statutory and regulatory changes that improve probation and alternatives to incarceration in the following ways.
+NOW, THEREFORE, BE IT RESOLVED, that NYSAC supports proposals put forward by the Governor to immediately enact statutory and regulatory changes that improve probation and alternatives to incarceration in the following ways: